irvanmalik48/realm-bin-be/README.md

 ```

 2. Install dependencies:

+You'll need to install `valkey` for the KV database.
+Do refer to their site on how to set it up.

 I use `pnpm` for package management and advise you to do so as well.
 But this advice is more of an
 optional errand rather than a mandatory one so use whatever package management you desire.